Axel-Jacobsen/reverse-hash-server/README.md

 | With caching           | 157,382,456 | 156,380,437 | 156,123,207 | 156,628,700   |

 ### Conclusion
 As you can see the use of our caching resulted in a 14.79% reduction in run time.
-This shows that it is worth the run time to make a hash table, search in it, and insert new elements, to get reap the benefit of having all prior hashes og corrosponding values stored.
+This shows that it is worth the run time to make a hash table, search in it, and insert new elements, to get reap the benefit of having all prior hashes og corresponding values stored.

 ### Location of code
-The code for the caching experiment can be found on the branch `caching` in the files __caching.h__ (functions) and __server.c__ (utilization).
+The code for the caching experiment can be found on the branch `caching` in the files __caching.h__ (functions) and __server.c__ (use).

 ---------------------------------